mickfuzz/phd4/_posts/thesis_chapters/2023-2-6-Data-Gdps.md

 Sometimes technical processes are shown more implicitly in more casual help interactions.

+Ne appears reluctant to help at first and when she does she is mostly non-verbal and makes changes quickly in a way that her mother cannot then follow or replicate.

     Mi continues to do solo design using the Piskel graphical too.
 She encounters a design problem.
 When erasing a part of the design she gets rid of background colour.
     Mi asks for help from partner but receives misleading advice which does not help her progress.